 Certificate of proficiency: 1 year, leads to employment

 Letter of recognition: set of courses to enhance skills

 79 percent of credit students majored in transfer programs

 Top 5 transfer program areas by enrollment: Arts & Sciences, General Studies, Nursing, Business Administration, Engineering

-- Top 5 occupational programs: Information Technology, Radiologic Technology, Business Management, EMT/Paramedic, Culinary Management
+- Top 5 occupational programs: Business Management, Information Technology, Radiologic Technology, Culinary Management, Diagnostic Medical Sonography

-TUITION & FEES PER SEMESTERAs of Fall 2012, HCC offers students in-county tuition at $124 per credit and a consolidated fee of 16.75 percent.
+TUITION & FEES PER SEMESTER As of Fall 2014, HCC offers students in-county tuition at $127 per credit and a consolidated fee of 16.75 percent.
 The Pay for College web page offers information to help determine an approximation of the expected costs and available options for payment.
 FINANCIAL AID In FY14, HCC processed more than $20.2 million in funding to assist more than 4,900 students.
 Funding includes grants, scholarships, and student loans.

 DISTINCTIVE COMMUNITY OFFERINGS